 Updating the software on the Samsung Galaxy Watch is usually an easy and trouble-free process.
-However, there are times when users run into issues trying to update their watch.
+However, there are times when users run into issues trying to update their watches.

-In this short article, we will look at several tips and tricks that can help you update your galaxy watch without any hiccups.
+This short article looks at several tips and tricks that can help you update your galaxy watch without any hiccups.

 - Don’t like the bouncy blue musical note on your Samsung Galaxy watch?
 Get rid of it for good